abailly/bare/README.md

 What do you think of this assessment experiment?

 - I welcome and will appreciate any feedback on the exercise
-- I will no partipate in discussions about AI capacity with people having not tried the exercise
+- I will not partipate in discussions about AI capacity with people having not tried the exercise

 Enjoy !